darktable-org/dtdocs/content/module-reference/processing-modules/denoise-profiled.md

 ## wavelets _RGB_ color mode

-Before the _Y0U0V0 color mode_, wavelet-based denoising was performed directly on the _R_, _G_ and _B_ channels, either all together in one go, or on an individual channel basis.
+Before the _Y0U0V0 color mode_, wavelet-based denoising could only be performed directly on the _R_, _G_ and _B_ channels, either all together in one go, or on an individual channel basis.

 ![denoise-rgb](./denoise-profiled/denoise-rgb.png)